jpegleg/k3s-dragon-eggs/README.md

 ansible-playbook -u root -i hosts.ini sharpen-claws.yml

 # The hatch-eggs.yml playbook applies files/dragon-network.yml manifest to the cluster via bottle1.
+# Ensure the manifest makes sense for your usage and that the
+# container images are imported or otherwise available.
 anisble-playbook -u root -i hosts.ini hatch-eggs.yml

 ```

+#### calico eBPF features

+It seems that further calico features may break k3s.
+As of now I'm leaving out wireguard and DSR for that reason.
+We'll continue trying to get hose working in k3s successfully.

+There is also currently a "bug" with tetragon where some values are populated with null strings:

+`"name":"\u0000\u0000\u0000\u0000\u0000\u0000\u0000\u0000\u0000\u0000\u0000"`

+See https://github.com/cilium/tetragon/issues/193 regarding more on the tetragon behavior.